Kartohan/Kartohan/README.md

 I am a developer passionate about building full-cycle web applications: from interactive frontends to robust backends.
 I have completed one of the most challenging and comprehensive courses, **The Odin Project**, where I gained hands-on experience in building real-world projects from scratch.

-- 🔭 Right now i am exploring career opportunities
+- 🔭 Open to new career opportunities.
-- 🌱 I'm deepening my knowledge in **TypeScript** and exploring **Next.js**, also interested in **Java**.
+- 🌱 I`m deeping my knowledge in Backend with **Java**.
-- 💬 Glad to talk about your new project and contribute to!
+- 💬 I'm open to collaborating on interesting projects.
+Feel free to reach out!
 - 📫 How to reach me: **[kartohan@gmail.com](mailto:kartohan@gmail.com)**

 ---